Undergraduate Course: Evolution of the Modern Earth and Cyprus Excursion for Geology and Physical Geography (EASC10120)

 |Summary||Evolution of the modern earth from Recent back to Palaeozoic time, with emphasis on continental margins and ocean basins, supported by a field trip the classic geology of Cyprus in the eastern Mediterranean region (if conditions allow).

 The course during semester 2 consists of three closely related and integrated parts, which build on information given in previous courses.
-The lectures are planned to be live in the lecture theatre (with streamed content if technically possible).
+The lectures are planned to be live in the lecture theatre.

 Part 1 Thematic lectures.
 This consists of a series of c.
-16 thematic, process-orientated lectures related to the evolution of the earth, mostly during Mesozoic to Recent time.
-The course will integrate information from a wide range of subjects including sedimentology, palaeoceanography, tectonics and magmatism.
+14 thematic, process-orientated lectures related to the evolution of the earth, mostly during Palaeozoic to Recent time.
+The course will integrate information from a wide range of subjects including sedimentology, tectonics and magmatism.
 The lectures will particularly consider fundamental processes related to the evolution of continents and ocean basins on a global basis, making extensive use of the results of academic ocean drilling and classic areas of on-land geology.
 The lectures will explain well researched fundamental processes (lectures 1-10) and will also exemplify development and testing of alternative hypotheses (lectures 11-14).

 Part 2 Fundamental principles will be illustrated with specific geological case histories related to the thematic lectures (Part 1).
-These sessions will also constitute discussion and feedback.
-There will also be up to eight preparatory lectures/discussion sessions on the geology of Cyprus in its regional setting and other related information.
-If we are able to go to Cyprus, you will also study c. up to 30 thin sections of key rock types from Cyprus and you will make summary descriptions of these for reference, prior to the excursion.
+These sessions will also constitute the discussion and feedback for the course.
+There will also be up to seven preparatory lectures/discussion sessions on the geology of Cyprus and other related information.
+You will also study c. up to 30 thin sections of key rock types from Cyprus and make summary descriptions of some of these for reference in the field.

-Assessments (assuming that we can go to Cyprus):- 1) A two-page extended abstract of a paper related to Cyprus geology (chosen by yourself from a list of suitable papers), followed by a two-page synopsis of a related aspect of Cyprus geology studied in the field (this will be assessed together with the extended abstract submitted in semester 1); 2.
-Your field notebook after the field excursion (either in Cyprus, or Scotland).
-If no fieldwork is possible an essay concerning the (alternative) Scottish field trip will replace the extended abstracts and the field note book assessment); 3.
+Assessments.
+1) A two-page extended abstract of a paper related to Cyprus geology (chosen by yourself from a list of suitable papers), followed by a two-page synopsis of a related aspect of Cyprus geology that you studied in the field.
+This will be assessed together with the extended abstract submitted in semester 1; 2.
+Your field notebook after the field excursion.
+Anyone unable to go to Cyprus will prepare and submit an essay on Cyprus geology that will replace the extended abstracts and the field notebook assessment; 3.
 Degree exam in May concerning Part 1 (synoptic lectures).

 Exam (2 hour): 75%